keensoft/alfresco-ciphering/ciphering-cmd/README.md

 ```

-Files are absolute paths.
+* Files are expressed in absolute paths

-Deciphering program will prompt you for the password.
+* Deciphering program will prompt you for the password